SoftwareLegends/react-task/README.md

 - Date Range: Is another property for filtering, handle it using [React Date Picker](https://www.npmjs.com/package/react-datepicker)
 - Search Input: used for filtering by searching in `name` and `created by` column
 - Add Satellite button: This Button will go to the `/add` route there you can handle Adding functionality
-- Table: here try to show the data that is inside `data.json` in the table using [React Table](https://react-table.tanstack.com/)
+- Table: here try to show the data that is inside `db.json` in the table using [React Table](https://react-table.tanstack.com/)
 - Pagination: paginate the data using react-table that it contains pagination or feel free to use any other pagination packages

 For the Add Satellite Page you have two main sections:
-- Add Section: here you have a form that you add data(satellite) to the `data.json` but for creating it consider the following:
+- Add Section: here you have a form that you add data(satellite) to the `db.json` but for creating it consider the following:
   - Validation
-  - Types( check the data.json to know what are the types of each property)
+  - Types( check the db.json to know what are the types of each property)
   - Error Handling
   - Each Validation
   - Alert(using packages)
   - Handling Date Picker(using same package [React Date Picker](https://www.npmjs.com/package/react-datepicker))
-- Latest Section: Try to Calculate and return latest 10 Satellites in the Database(data.json)
+- Latest Section: Try to Calculate and return latest 10 Satellites in the Database(db.json)

 Note: Back button redirecting user to home page

 ## Data

-The Data is inside `data.json` in the `./src/data.json` file, feel free to check it out and understand the format of the data
+The Data is inside `db.json` in the `./db.json` file, feel free to check it out and understand the format of the data

 by running this command

-`npm run server.json`
+`json-server --watch db.json`

+`localhost:port-number/data`

 A json server will run and you can fetch your data like any API or Backend integration

+Note: For fetching data use `axios` package or any other fetching packages

 An example of individual satellite data:
 ```